 - tissue composition of the nodule

-Their guidelines don’t apply to people younger than 35 or with a history of cancer or immunosuppression.
+The guidelines don’t apply to people who are younger than 35 years old or have a history of cancer or immunosuppression.

 What’s considered a small lung nodule?

-Lung nodules are usually considered small if they’re under
+Lung nodules are usually considered small if they’re less than

-Here’s a look at the risk of small nodules becoming cancerous.
+Here’s a look at the risk that small nodules will become cancerous:

 ---|---|